Why AUT – The university for the changing world

 *** Mercers 2013 Quality of Living Survey

-Auckland is New Zealand's largest and most populous city and is ranked third best city in the world to live in.* The population of approx. 1.5 million makes it the economic hub with all the advantages of a big city while still offering clean air, golden beaches, easy travel and friendly people.
+Auckland is New Zealand's largest and most populous city and is ranked third best city in the world to live in.* The population of approximately 1.5 million makes it the economic hub with all the advantages of a big city while still offering clean air, golden beaches, easy travel and friendly people.

 Auckland is multicultural and home to many nationalities.
 People from all over the world choose to live in Auckland making it a diverse and exciting place to be.
 At Auckland's heart lies a truly international, cosmopolitan city – hosting many major events, world class concerts and festivals.
 Each year 58% of all New Zealand's international students choose Auckland.
 There's a real buzz to student life in this thriving and vibrant city. www.aucklandnz.com